+AQUATIC MOLECULAR PHYSIOLOGY.
 While our knowledge of the genetic structure of life is progressing at an unprecedented rate, decoding the function of individual genes and their role in complex molecular networks remains a major scientific challenge.
-The Phelps laboratory is interested in understanding how genetic variation influences physiological function in animals, to gain insight into the underlying drivers of important phenotypic traits.
-We take an integrated physiology approach, investigating gene function in aquatic organisms from the molecular, cellular and organismal levels.
+The Phelps laboratory is interested in understanding how genetic variation influences physiological function in aquatic organisms, to gain insight into the underlying drivers of important phenotypic traits.
+We take an integrated physiological approach to investigating gene function spanning the molecular, cellular, organismal and even environmental levels.

 - Characterization of the activin/myostatin signaling pathway in fish muscle growth

 - Functional annotation of the salmonid genome

 - Gene discovery and characterization in non-model aquatic species

 - Dimos B, Phelps MP.
 2023.
 A homology guide for Pacific salmon genus Oncorhynchus resolves patterns of ohnolog retention, resolution and local adaptation following the salmonid-specific whole-genome duplication event.
 Ecology and Evolution.;13(4):e9994; https://doi.org/10.1002/ece3.9994